costin-t/Android_Dev_Project/README.md

-# Aplicatii-mobile
+# Master's project:
-Ma numesc Sofonea Costin Theodor - An 1 sem 2 - IFR - Baze de date si tehnologii software.
-Am realizat pana in prezent urmatoarele puncte din proiect:
-1. Operatie cu camera poza
+##Android development

+1. Camera operation;
-2. RecyclerView with search view
+2. RecyclerView with search view;
-3. Navigation Drawer
+3. Navigation Drawer;
-4. Android Sharesheet
+4. Android Sharesheet;
-5. Implementare de animatie folosind ObjectAnimator si una MotionLayout
+5. Implementation of animation using ObjectAnimator and a MotionLayout;
-6. UI adaptat pentru landscape mode
+6. UI adapted for landscape mode;
-7. Video Playback
+7. Video Playback;